MARKETProtocol/MARKETProtocol/README.md

 To run the tests locally via truffle you must have oraclize's bridge running.
 Information on installation can be found [here](https://github.com/MARKETProtocol/ethereum-bridge)

-Start truffle and its development blockhain with
+Start truffle and its development blockchain with
 ```
 $ truffle develop
 ```